 From an insiders perspective on the photography industry, here are a few things to keep in mind;

 Right off the bat, we highly recommend against booking a “blind date photographer” for your engagement session.
 The idea of the blind date photographer originates in the fact that there are a number of companies who simply book couples and then assign one of several inexperienced photographers to photograph their engagement photos.
 There is a chance, though minuscule, that you will wind up with someone who is devoted, deeply experienced, passionate, and actually knows posing, light, composition, and how to work the company’s camera, however, these individuals tend to own their own business rather than be paid minimally by another company.
 Consequently, photographers who have their name on the business, even friends who are photographers, have more skin in the game, and have more reason to deliver a quality product.

 Do you enjoy the photographer’s style?
 How about the style of their wedding photos?
 If so, fantastic!
 If not, then they are not the right choice for your session.
-Though a photographer or company may attempt to convince a couple that they can bend to reflect your style via Instagram filters, there is much more to it.
+Though a photographer or company may attempt to convince someone that they can bend their methods to reflect your style via Instagram filters, there is so much more to it.